LaunchCodeEducation/lchs/src/chapters/strings/template-literals.rst

       Hello, Anna.
 You turn 5 years old today.
 Happy birthday, Anna!

-Notice how the string ``'Anna'`` gets used first in the output, even though it comes second within ``format()``.
+Notice how the string ``'Anna'`` is used first in the print statement, even though it comes second within ``format()``.

 .. admonition:: Tip

-   Even if you do not think you will need indexes in a template literal, it is a good idea to use them anyway!
+   Even if you do not think you will need indicies in a template literal, it is a good idea to use them anyway!

    In this book, most of the template literals used in the examples and starter